-The space itself is long and narrow, but has far more room than its east-end sibling.
+The space is long and narrow.
 In a room at the back, you'll find a stage that's small enough to be more appropriate for comedic stand-up than music.
 The seating area is split into small tables, and there's a roomy patio littered with season-appropriate poolside chairs.

 Handlebar is not a space for those with fancy tastes.
 Beers ($6.25) and whiskies ($6.50 for a Maker's) are the focus here, which is not necessarily bad for the weary palate.

 Their bar menu is similarly unpretentious, serving homey favourites such as spaghetti and meatballs or tacos.
 The dishes vary daily, but hover around $6.

 There are places that go out of their way to push you out of your comfort zone, but that's not the case here.
 At Handlebar intimacy is not only possible, but seems to be encouraged.